ibmruntimes/zrexx/README.md

 # zrexx
-Call z/OS REXX scripts reside in PDS from node-js with IRXEXEC
+Call z/OS REXX scripts that reside in a PDS from node-js with IRXEXEC

 ## Installation